 Weesp, Noord-Holland (the Netherlands)

 The last door in this collection of doorways around the world can be found in Weesp.
-Weesp is a small town near Amsterdam.
+Where on Earth is it, you may ask?
+Well, Weesp is a small town near Amsterdam.
 It is a relatively popular tourist destination for its historic town centre, canals, and iconic Dutch windmills.